Dinno-DEV/leafboard/feature_documentation/feature_planned/singletons/Loader.md

 # Do
 - loads data from save files
-- implement the save file information to the components.
 - loads the save files to app memory
+- signal out the save data